MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex2_Playbook.md

 ### Task 1: Create a Security Operations Center Team in Microsoft Teams

-In this task, you will create a Microsoft Teams team for use in the lab.
+In this task, you'll create a Microsoft Teams team for use in the lab.

 1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

-1. In the Edge browser, open a new tab and navigate to the Microsoft Teams portal at (https://teams.microsoft.com).
+1. In the Microsoft Edge browser, open a new tab and navigate to the Microsoft Teams portal at (https://teams.microsoft.com).

 1. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.